wacncontent/CustomizeTool/output/articles/active-directory/active-directory-scim-provisioning.md

 10. Under **Account Provisioning**, confirm that the Status is set to On.
 11. Under **Tools**, click **Restart account provisioning** to kick-start the provisioning process.

 Note that 5-10 minutes may elapse before the provisioning process will begin to send requests to the SCIM endpoint.
-A summary of connection attempts is provided on the application’s Dashboard tab, and both a report of provisioning activity and any provisioning errors can be downloaded from the directory’s Reports tab.
+A summary of connection attempts is provided on the application's Dashboard tab, and both a report of provisioning activity and any provisioning errors can be downloaded from the directory's Reports tab.

 The final step in verifying the sample is to open the TargetFile.csv file in the \AzureAD-BYOA-Provisioning-Samples\ProvisioningAgent\bin\Debug folder on your Windows machine.
 Once the provisioning process is run, this file shows the details of all assigned and provisioned users and groups.